-House

-The sixth joint pallot for United States senator in the house on the 23d resulted as follows: Allen 53, Hay-ward 41, Webster 10, Thompson 7, Lambertson 2, Field 1, Reese 3, Hinshaw 1, Weston 3, Foss 2, Adams 1, Cornish 1, Van Dusen 1.
+House.
+The sixth foint pallot for United States senator in the house on the 23d resulted as follows: Allen 53, Hayward 41, Webster 10, Thompson 7, Lambertson 2, Field 1, Reese 3, Hinshaw 1, Weston 3, Foss 2, Adams 1, Cornish 1, Van Dusen 1.

-The house went into committee of the whole with Thompson of Merrick in the chair for the purpose of considering bills on general file.
+The house went into committee of the whole with Thompson of Merrick in the chair for the purpose of considering bills on general nie.
 The committee of the whole recommended that house rolls 23, 24 and 31 be reported for passage.

-The committee arose and the houza adopted the report.

-Chairman Wilcox of the judiciary committee reported house roll 23, regulating proceedings against guardians; house roll 24, prescribing the manner of qualifications and duties of guardians, and house roll 31, amending the section of the code of civil procedure by striking out the clause which permits the district court to vacate or modify its judgment orders after the term for the reason that the record shows erroneous proceedings against a married woman when the condition of the defendant does not appear in the All of the bills were placed on the general file.
+The committee arose and the house adopted the report.
+Chairman Wilcox of the judiciary committee reported house roll 23, regulating proceedings against guardians; house roll 24, prescribing the manner of qualifications and duties of guardians, and house roll 31, amending the section of the code of civil procedure by striking out the clause which permits the district court to vacate or modify its judgment orders after the term for the reason that the record shows erroneous proceedings against a married woman when the condition | to the educational bills that tad teof the defendant does not appear in the All of the bills were placed on the general file.
 Bills were introduced as follows: